MONARCH REARING MAIN POINTS

 ANCHOR YOUR REFUGE CAGES

 Use flat rocks or flat concrete stepping stones to weigh down your refuge cages.
 If you don’t, a gust of wind could blow the cage over, and the hanging chrysalises will be disrupted and die.
-However, don’t clutter your refuge cage.
+Don’t clutter your refuge cage.

 DONT GIVE TACHNID LARVA ANYPLACE TO HIDE

 Tachnid larva growing inside a caterpiller will wait until the caterpillar turns into a ‘hanging J’.
 Then, the larva will burst out, slide down a thin thread, fall to the bottom of the refuge cage, then try to slide under a pot or dig into dirt.
 If the larva finds a place to hide in your refuge cage, it will emerge in a few days as a tachnid fly, and the fly will proceed to kill all your caterpillars.
 Keep the refuge cage uncluttered.
-It should contain just one or two stepping stones to anchor it, and the bottles which hold the milkweed cuttings.
+A refuge cage should contain only one or two stepping stones to anchor it, and the pots which hold the milkweed plants.

 DON’T BUY MILKWEED PLANTS THAT HAVE BEEN TREATED WITH INSECTICIDE